rknj/release-notes-report-plugin/README.md

 ## Commands
 - atlas-run: to run a local instance of Jira
 - atlas-package: to build the add-on
-- atlas-mvn: Maven command to use with Atlassina SDK
+- atlas-mvn: Maven command to use with Atlassian SDK (ex: for release:prepare and release:perform)

 ## Tutorial